watergis/docs/content/_index.en.md

 In Africa, Internet connection is still poor in some rural area.
 This vectortiles is right solution for such as poor internet situation.
 You can enjoy browsing smoothly in your computer or smartphones.

 Our vector tiles approach uses Github pages without servers.
 I know it is quite difficult for some of water services providers to have servers in Africa.
 This toolkits were developed for you!

+## Case Studies
+See our case studies of actual water services providers in Africa from [Case Studies](./casestudies).

 ## Steps for implementation of Vector Tiles